Power Scaling of Lasers

 For example, it is not power scaling when the output power of a laser is increased in the following ways:

-- by using a pump diode with a higher brightness
+- by using pump diodes with a higher radiance

 - by design changes which drive a critical component from 40% to 80% of its damage threshold